matiasmscl/PrevenirHeladas/README.md

-# PrevenirHeladas
+# Prevenir Heladas
-Time series project for master.
+Time series project for master degree.
 We are trying to get a prediction of temperature below a threshold to avoid crops freezing.